 Treemaps in Power BI

 Treemaps display hierarchical data as a set of nested rectangles.
 Each level of the hierarchy is represented by a colored rectangle (often called a "branch") containing other rectangles ("leaves").
-The space inside each rectangle is allocated based on the quantitative value being measured, with the rectangles arranged in size from top left (largest) to bottom right (smallest).
+The space inside each rectangle is allocated based on the value being measured.
+And the rectangles are arranged in size from top left (largest) to bottom right (smallest).

 When to use a treemap